gabrielledoran/llm-finetuning-platform/README.md

 ## Data

 8,818 collected responses across four bias domains and four context types (casual, professional, creative, technical).
-Data is loaded from Google Drive in the notebooks; the `data/` directory documents the schema and preprocessing steps.
+Data is loaded from Google Drive in the notebooks; see `data/`.

 ## Setup